BenSav8/my-tbjb-addons/README.md

 ## ping.js

 lets you ping other people like in discord (everyone included, do /everyone on/off to turn this on and off), playing a ping sound effect (customizable by doing /ping) and highlighting their name in your message (if they have the addon too)

+## imaginary-friend.js

+adds a new command, /spawn, that makes an imaginary friend appear and "talk"